EnterpriseDB/repmgr/README.md

 replication, and perform administrative tasks such as failover or switchover operations.

-PostgreSQL 12, 11, 10, 9.6 and 9.5 are fully supported.
-PostgreSQL 9.4 and 9.3 are supported, with some restrictions.
+The most recent `repmgr` version (5.2.0) supports all PostgreSQL versions from 9.5 to 13.
+PostgreSQL 9.4 is also supported, with some restrictions.

 `repmgr` is distributed under the GNU GPL 3 and maintained by 2ndQuadrant.